Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Comparison to spectra

 \section{Comparison to spectra}

-We can compare our SED fit quantities to other spectroscopic works in order to see how well we are able to recover quantities from photometry alone.
+We can compare our SED fit quantities to other spectroscopic samples in order to see how well we are able to recover quantities from photometry alone.
 We compare to the 18 massive quiescent galaxies from \citet{Baker2025a} who used both NIRSpec PRISM spectra and photometry in their SED modelling.
 The results of this is shown in Fig. \ref{fig:spectroscopic comparison}.
-We see that our photometric redshifts are accurate for these galaxies with no significant offsets.
-Our stellar masses are slightly lower, but this is also likely due to the different SFHs between the \citet{Baker2025a} work and our own \citep[for more details between offsets in SFHs see][]{Leja2019}.
-However, we see clearly that we cannot accurately constrain formation or quenching times from photometry alone.
-This motivates further spectroscopic exploration of large samples of massive quiescent galaxies in order to understand their SFHs on a population level.
+The upper left panel shows that our \eazy\ photometric redshifts are accurate for these galaxies with no significant offsets. {The lower left panel shows the results of fits where the redshift was left free in \pipes, compared to the spectroscopic redshift.
+We see increased scatter between the spectroscopic redshifts and the photometric redshifts from \pipes (lower left) compared to those from \eazy\ (upper left).} Our stellar masses are slightly lower (upper middle panel), but this is also likely due to the different SFHs between the \citet{Baker2025a} work and our own \citep[for more details between offsets in SFHs see][]{Leja2019}, alongside the differences between PSF matched and non-PSF matched photometry.
+However, we see that we obtain significant differences in the formation and quenching times.{With the assumption that the spectroscopic formation and quenching times are closer to the "true" value, this suggests that with photometry alone we do not want to place undue importance on the formation and quenching time values.
+However, a much more detailed and comprehensive study is required to make significant conclusions on the accuracy of these values measured from photometry alone.
+This is because our comparison is still affected by the usual SED modelling assumptions, including different fitting codes and their stellar isocrones and stellar libraries, SFH models, and various other model parameters.
+For this work therefore, we shall simply accept that we do not have enough precision to explore formation and quenching times for our sample.} This motivates further spectroscopic and photometric exploration of large samples of massive quiescent galaxies in order to understand their SFHs on a population level.

 \end{appendix}